robert-laws/2021-learning-path/css/web-fonts.md

 ## Using Web Fonts

 There are two general ways to use web fonts.
 First, using a font file in a format like `woff` or `woff2` that can be saved with the HTML and CSS files and referenced in the CSS code using the `@font-face` rule.
+A great resource like [Font Squirrel](https://www.fontsquirrel.com/) is very good to obtain font files.

 ```css
 /* font definition */